STA Clubs 2018-2019

 The Pre-Health Professionals Club is an opportunity for students to narrow down their interest in the medical field so they feel more prepared to go to college with a career in mind.
 Health professionals of different fields. such as medicine, nursing, pharmacy, and physical therapy, will be invited to come in and talk about their career: what they do on a daily basis, why they do what they do, and answer questions about schooling or other questions students may have.
 We will also have local programs like KU and UMKC come in to provide information about the degrees they offer.
 Presenters are asked to come with props and/or equipment for students to practice on and/or experience various career skills.
 The Pre-Health Club also sponsors a Blood Drive on campus once a year.

 SADD (Students Against Destructive Decisions) organizes projects to raise awareness and improve knowledge and attitudes about the serious dangers of drunk driving and other destructive decisions.
 Those interested in becoming a member (including RETURNING MEMBERS) moodle or e-mail Mrs. Jacquin or sign up at the club registration.

 Student Community Organization consists of representatives from each class and elected officers.
 Its primary goal is to develop good relationships among students, faculty and administration.
 SCO sponsors a wide variety of activities in hopes of providing opportunities for students and faculty to interact on a more relaxed basis.
 Building a strong community is always at the heart of its decisions.

-Social Justice Club - Weber
+Social Justice Club - Taber

 The Social Justice Club was formed to raise awareness of and help individuals both locally and in foreign countries who do not have the same rights and resources that STA students have.
 Club members will learn about social just issues through current events and the arts.
 The club will focus on two or three projects throughout the year, studying women's rights and coordinating care packages/food drives for local organizations/agencies.